- 1 Turn customer data into customer intelligence.

 Data has changed the marketing game in recent years.
 You’ve experienced it firsthand.
-Technology provides a veritable flood of customer data coming into your business daily from multiple channels, and it would be foolish — if not completely insane — to ignore it.
+Technology provides a veritable flood of customer data coming into your business daily from multiple channels and it would be foolish — if not completely insane — to ignore it.
 In fact, while data used to be a significant competitive advantage for early adopters of marketing analytics technology, it’s basically par for the course now.

 But that doesn’t mean all companies get the same value from their data.
 From my vantage point, some brands are able to use their data to paint a beautifully complete portrait of their customer.
 Others are still drawing stick figures.
-The businesses that are ahead of the curve are the ones that have aligned their internal teams, processes, and technologies to capture and draw actionable insights from all of their data.
+The businesses that are ahead of the curve are the ones that have aligned their internal teams, processes and technologies to capture and draw actionable insights from all of their data.

 While the need is obvious, best practices for managing customer data can be elusive.
-Wherever you are on that path, here are a few recommendations to set up your organization for customer intelligence success:
+Wherever you are on that path, here are a few recommendations to set up your organisation for customer intelligence success:

 Narrow your focus for the best customer intelligence.

 First, it may make your life harder, not easier.
 The idea of having all of your customer info in a data lake is compelling.
-But in reality, it can turn the process of retrieving your data into a nightmare, making it even harder to work with and analyze.
+But in reality, it can turn the process of retrieving your data into a nightmare, making it even harder to work with and analyse.
 Digital marketers like you need capabilities that allow you to iterate through analytical thought processes very quickly.
 Adobe Analytics Cloud balances the tradeoff between flexibility and speed to insight — even for big data.

-Second, even if you do have the capabilities and skill set to analyze colossal datasets, it probably isn’t necessary — or optimal — to use every piece of data you own.
+Second, even if you do have the capabilities and skill set to analyse colossal datasets, it probably isn’t necessary — or optimal — to use every piece of data you own.
 If this was your goal, you’d end up being overly reliant on your data science team.
 The problem with big data is that it can quickly become too big.
 Your role is to understand your customer.
 You probably don’t need supply chain data or HR data to do that.
-Instead, look at each of the data sources that could potentially tell you something meaningful, and figure out which fields are actually relevant.
+Instead, look at each of the data sources that could potentially tell you something meaningful and figure out which fields are actually relevant.
 Keeping your efforts more focused will allow you to fully leverage the skills of your marketing analysts and use your data to create better experiences for your customers.

 But how do you know which data is relevant?
 Look to your customer journeys.
-A good understanding of your customer journeys helps you know which data points are going to impact your marketing and lead to better customer experiences.
+A good understanding of your customer journeys helps you to know which data points are going to impact your marketing and lead to better customer experiences.
 The better your customer journeys, the better your data models can be.

-Hadoop, and similar big data technologies, will continue to play a major role in the growth of customer intelligence efforts.
+Hadoop and similar big data technologies, will continue to play a major role in the growth of customer intelligence efforts.
 But there is a need for another layer of analytics that provides both the speed and flexibility marketing analysts will need in order to create better customer experiences.
 That’s where Adobe Analytics Cloud shines.